 STEP 4: INVESTMENT

-In order for a behavior to become automatic, users must complete this final step—they must invest in the product by putting in their time, effort, money, social capital etc. The more users invest in your product, the more they’ll return to use it because of how we rationalize our behaviors.
+In order for a behavior to become automatic, users must complete this final step of the hook cycle—they must invest in the product by putting in their time, effort, money, social capital etc. The more a user base invests in your product, the more they’ll return to use it because of how we rationalize our behaviors.

-Do get the book / full book summary for (i) the human psychology behind this step and (ii) specific tips for implementation.
+Do get our full book summary for (i) the human psychology behind the investment phase and (ii) specific tips for user action.

 Applying the Hook Model

-In the book, Nir Eyal, also presents several frameworks and tips to help us implement the Hook Model responsibly, ethically and effectively.
+In the book, Nir Eyal, also presents several frameworks and tips to help us implement the Hook Model, and get devoted users, responsibly, ethically and effectively.
 Do get a detailed overview from our full Hooked summary bundle.

 This includes: